ProShares - UltraShort Real Estate (SRS) Expected Move

 Expected move estimates the probable price range for a given period based on at-the-money options pricing.
 It reflects the market consensus for volatility over the selected timeframe.

-ProShares - UltraShort Real Estate (SRS) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $17.0M, listed on AMEX, carrying a beta of -1.89 to the broader market.
-ProShares UltraShort Real Estate seeks daily investment results, before fees and expenses, that correspond to two times the inverse (-2x) of the daily performance of the S&P Real Estate Select SectorSM Index. public since 2007-02-01.
+ProShares - UltraShort Real Estate (SRS) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $16.3M, listed on AMEX, carrying a beta of -1.80 to the broader market.
+The ProShares UltraShort Real Estate fund is engineered to provide daily investment outcomes that mirror two times the inverse (-2x) of the S&P Real Estate Select SectorSM Index's daily performance, all calculated before the imposition of any fees or expenses. public since 2007-02-01.

 Spot Price